xuzhiming/InnerBand/README.md

 6. Done!

-# A note about ARC support
+# ARC isn't just supported, it's required!

 InnerBand supports ARC.
-In fact, it does so without a branch.
-The code automatically detects if ARC is being used in your project and compiles accordingly.
-You are free to use any version of LLVM or gcc as well!
-(Though you should be using LLVM by now.)
+In fact, it only supports ARC.
+If you're still running a project that doesn't use ARC, InnerBand won't be your cup of tea.

 # Unit tests as documentation #